BAFCruz/pnetlabv6/README.md

 # PNETLab v6 - Custom Offline Installer

-This repository provides minor, independent optimizations for the PNETLab offline installation, featuring updated packages
+This repository provides minor, independent optimizations for the PNETLab offline installation, featuring updated packages.
 <br>
 The PNETLab version referred to is **6.0.0-103** (released around the summer of 2025), a critical community-driven update that transitioned the platform to PHP 7.4.
 <br>